rowanmoul/ArchSecureDualBoot/README.md

 - `--key-context primary-key.context` saves the key's context to a file for reference later.
   - This context is useful so long as the primary key is in the TPM's memory, in order to more easily reference it in subsequent commands but has no other purpose.

 There are many more options for this command, but in this case we are sticking to the defaults as they are plenty secure and the most compatible.
-I will list them below without much additional detail (see [the manpage](https://github.com/tpm2-software/tpm2-tools/blob/master/man/tpm2_createprimary.1.md) for details).
+They will be listed below without much additional detail (see [the manpage](https://github.com/tpm2-software/tpm2-tools/blob/master/man/tpm2_createprimary.1.md) for details).

 - Hierarchy: Owner
 - Algorithm: `rsa2048:null:aes128cfb`